John Ridley (footballer, born 1952): Chesterfield

-He was used in defence at Chesterfield, and formed an impressive centre-back partnership with Bill Green.
+He was used in defence at Chesterfield by manager Arthur Cox.
+He formed an impressive centre-back partnership with Bill Green.
 Chesterfield missed out on promotion from the Third Division in 1979–80 after finishing one point behind Sheffield Wednesday.
 The "Spireites" went close again 1980–81, finishing three points behind promotion winners Barnsley and Charlton Athletic.
-They also won the last ever instalment of the Anglo-Scottish Cup following a 2–1 win over Notts County.
-Chesterfield then posted a disappointing eleventh-place finish in 1981–82, and Ridley returned to Port Vale in July 1982, amid a financial crisis at Chesterfield.
-He joined the Vale on a non-contract basis so as to continue his day job as a teacher.
+They also won the last-ever instalment of the Anglo-Scottish Cup following a 2–1 win over Notts County.
+Chesterfield then posted a disappointing eleventh-place finish in 1981–82.
+Ridley returned to Port Vale in July 1982 amid a financial crisis at Chesterfield that meant the club could not pay him the £10,000 signing-on fee that would be owed if he were to sign a new contract with them.
+He joined the Vale on a non-contract basis to continue his day job as a teacher.

 Return to Port Vale

 Ridley switched between defence and midfield as he played 44 games in 1982–83, as Vale won promotion out of the Fourth Division in third place under the management of John McGrath.
 He also found the net in games at Mansfield Town, Hereford United, and Hartlepool United.
-However Vale failed to retain their third tier status in 1983–84; Ridley scored against Newport County and Southend United as he made 35 appearances.
+However, Vale failed to retain their third-tier status in 1983–84; Ridley scored against Newport County and Southend United as he made 35 appearances.
 He played in a centre-back partnership with Phil Sproson, taking the place of Sproson's partner from Ridley's first spell – Graham Hawkins, who was now retired.
 He played 51 games under John Rudge in the 1984–85 campaign.
-At the end of the season he joined Stafford Rangers in a player-coach capacity for a fee that was settled at £700 following a tribunal.
-Rangers were promoted to the Alliance Premier League for the 1985–86 season.
+At the end of the season, he joined Stafford Rangers in a player-coach capacity for a fee that was settled at £700 following a tribunal.
+Rangers were promoted to the Alliance Premier League for the 1985–86 season and also won the Conference League Cup and Staffordshire Senior Cup.
+He later played for Matlock Town, Newcastle Town, Eastwood Hanley, Silverdale Athletic and Rists United, before retiring in 1992.

 Style of play

 The Chesterfield F.C. website described Ridley as "a powerful, dominating type, [who] nevertheless had a calming influence and elegant touch to his play."
-He was described by Jeff Kent as "tall and elegant".
+Jeff Kent described him as "tall and elegant".